Journeying West: Distinctive Firearms from the Smithsonian

 Cody Firearms Museum

-Included in this exhibition is a seven-foot-long gold Miquelet lock musket (top of page) that was given to President Thomas Jefferson in 1805 by the Bey of Tunisia after the Tripolitan Wars.
+A seven-foot-long gold Miquelet lock musket given to President Thomas Jefferson in 1805 by the Bey of Tunisia after the Tripolitan Wars.
 Made in 1789 by maker Muhammad of Montenegro, this extravagant firearm is often considered a national treasure.

-One of the most-talked-about objects on display is a folding knife made ca. 1880 by the Holler Firm in Germany for display in a store window in New York City.
-Its one hundred “blades” include a cigar cutter, button hook, tuning fork, pencils—and the .22 caliber revolver that earned it a place in this firearms loan.
+A folding knife made ca. 1880 by the Holler Firm in Germany for display in a store window in New York City.
+Its one hundred “blades” include a cigar cutter, button hook, tuning fork, pencils—and the .22 caliber revolver that earned it a place in as firearms collection.